vtbag/element-crossing/README.md

 ## !!!
 News !!!

-Small improvements for smoother animations and handling reloads.
+Updated dependencies.

 For details see the [CHANGELOG](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md)

 ## What happened before?

-> First official release of this code!
+> Small improvements for smoother animations and handling reloads.

 ## What is it?